How to handle personal data in research?

 6. Draft a Privacy Notice

 When you process personal data fill in and use ”Privacy Notice for Research Study” -document.
 Give or send Privacy Notice to participants.
 You also need ethical consent to participate, this is used when the legal basis is scientific research, a task in the public interest.
-When legal basis is consent, use the consent form.
+When legal basis is consent, you need a consent to use personal data.

 The Privacy Notice is used to inform the research participants before you start to collect or otherwise process personal data.
 Information given e.g. in the privacy notice and research and Data Management Plan should not be conflicting.
 Privacy Notice is also needed as appendix for the ethical review.
 Ethical review also requires a separate document Information to participants.
 This information should only contain practical information and personal data use should be explained in Privacy Notice, in any case there should not be conflicting information.
 Remember to inform the research participants with a language they understand.
 Aalto-template covers the duty to 'document the processing activities' with record of processing activity according to GDPR.